ryanomite/ha-senex/README.md

 2. Click on "Integrations"
 3. Click the three dots in the top right corner
 4. Select "Custom repositories"
-5. Add this repository URL: `https://github.com/YOUR_USERNAME/tasks-ha-integration`
+5. Add this repository URL: `https://github.com/ryanomite/ha-senex`
 6. Select "Integration" as the category
 7. Click "Add"
-8. Find "Tasks Integration" in the integration list
+8. Find "Senex" in the integration list
 9. Click "Install"
 10. Restart Home Assistant